Updated: Dec. 12, 2017, by Philbert Ono

 It’s ironic that I wasn’t too interested in Shiga during my early years in Japan.
 I knew that if I wanted to visit places in Shiga, I could do so at anytime.
 So I was more preoccupied with seeing Japan’s most famous places like Tokyo, Hokkaido, Okinawa, Hiroshima, etc. But after visiting most of the major destinations as the years passed, I wanted to discover lesser known places and finally realized that I shouldn’t ignore Shiga any longer.
 This change of attitude is quite common even among repeat visitors to Japan.
 After you see the major sights, you want to visit the lesser known and more quaint places.

-Fluency in Japanese is also critical if you want to learn about Shiga (and Japan) and maintain a website like mine.
-The amount of information about Shiga and Japan in English is minuscule compared to the information in Japanese.
-You can never understand and explain about Japan in depth and breadth without fluency in Japanese.
-My comprehensive Shiga history articles, for example, can never be written without fluency in reading Japanese.
+Besides my personal passion for learning more about Shiga, the biggest factors have been my English (native level) and Japanese bilingual ability and skills in translating, writing, and photography (including video editing).
+Fluency in Japanese is critical to create content for shiga-ken.com.
+The amount of English information about Shiga and Japan is minuscule compared to the amount of information in Japanese.
+You will never be able to understand and explain about Japan in depth and breadth without fluency in Japanese.
+My comprehensive Shiga history articles, for example, could never be written without fluency in reading Japanese.